lajtomekadimon/tukosmo/README.md

 # If you are in development (local)
 cd tukosmo

+# If you are in production on FreeBSD
+su -m root -c 'mv tukosmo /srv/tukosmo' cd /srv/tukosmo

-# If you are in production
+# If you are in production on GNU/Linux
-mv tukosmo /srv/tukosmo
+sudo mv tukosmo /srv/tukosmo
 cd /srv/tukosmo
 ```